code-kern-ai/refinery/README.md

 <details>
     <summary>I have less than 1,000 records - Do I need this?</summary>
-    You can definitely use _refinery_ for smaller datasets, too!
+    You can definitely use the system for smaller datasets, too!
 It now only shines via programmatic labeling, but also has a simple and beautiful UI.
 Go for it 😁
 </details>

 ### Technical questions